Comp2050-2024/assignment2_WonderWomen/deliverables/SDD.md

 > The test specification section should cover at least one-third of the report.

+1. Test Case Specifications:

+The specific test cases you'll need to confirm your system's functionality are described in this section.
+You will add the following for every test case:

+a) Identification of Test Cases
+Each test case has its own unique identification (e.g., TC001, TC002).

+b) Description of the Test
+"Verify that a user may enroll in a challenge" is an example of a test case that provides a brief explanation of the feature being checked.

+c) Specifications for Input
+the test's necessary inputs, including any particular information (such as the user ID, challenge ID, or price ID).

+d) Specifications for Output
+the anticipated outputs or outcomes of the test, such as any modifications to the user interface, database entries, or status.

+2. Test Plan

+Test Schedule:
+A schedule outlining the many tests that will be conducted.
+Add significant checkpoints, such as the beginning and ending of performance, user acceptance, and functional testing.

+Testing Resources Required:
+Indicate the people and equipment needed for testing, including test environments, software, QA testers, and developers.

+Testing Milestones:
+Describe the main testing stages and the tasks that must be finished at each stage.

+Test Deliverables:
+Describe the records or artifacts that will be created throughout the testing procedure, including bug logs, test reports, and screenshots of completed tests.

+3. Testing process:

+Test each feature's functionality (e.g., login, challenge enrolment, reward redemption).

+To make sure that several modules (such as Challenge, Reward, and Notification) function together, conduct integration testing.

+To make sure the system operates effectively under load, conduct performance testing.

+Involve end users in user acceptability testing (UAT) to make sure the solution satisfies their needs.

+Example of a Functional Testing Process:

+Configure the test environment, including the user accounts, test data, and test server.

+Follow the timetable when executing the test cases.

+In the test case execution report, note the outcomes.

+To have any bugs fixed, report them to the development team.

+Once the problems have been fixed, retest the unsuccessful test cases.

 ### Project Management

 #### Minimal Viable Product (Sathvika)